ethereum/homestead-guide/source/ethereum-ecosystem/dapps.rst

 ********************************************************************************
 Dapps
 ********************************************************************************
 Dapps are programs which are run by many people that either uses or creates a decentralized network for some specific purpose (eg. connecting buyers and sellers in some marketplace, sharing files, online file storage, maintaining a currency).
-Ethereum-based decentralized applications (also called Đapps, where the Đ is the Norse letter “eth”) typically consist of an HTML/Javascript webpageand a special Javascript API for sending transactions to the blockchain, reading data from the blockchain, and interacting with Whisper and Swarm.
+Ethereum-based decentralized applications (also called Đapps, where the Đ is the Norse letter “eth”) typically consist of an HTML/Javascript webpage and a special Javascript API for sending transactions to the blockchain, reading data from the blockchain, and interacting with Whisper and Swarm.
 A Đapp typically has a specific associated contract on the blockchain, though Đapps that facilitate the creation of many types of contracts are possible.

 Dapp directories
 ====================================